-The date of entry into service can be changed upon application if it is seen as particularly important
+The date of entry into service can be changed upon application, if change is deemed necessary

-- because of graduating to a profession or because of studies, - in order to be able to arrange your financial circumstances. - other similar special personal reasons.
+- because of graduating to a profession or because of studies, - in order to be able to arrange your financial circumstances, - for other similar special personal reasons.

-The service location can be changed if it is absolutely necessary for the conscript for some special personal reason
+The service location can be changed if it is absolutely necessary for some special personal reason.

-Submit your application to your regional office.
+Submit your application to the regional office.
 The reason for applying must be explained and a certificate of proof of the necessity for changing the date must be included, for example a certificate of an educational establishment regarding the duration of studies.
 Applications must be submitted in good time before the beginning of service.
 Having left in an application is not sufficient justification for not reporting for service.

-Application forms and additional information are provided by regional offices, the Defence Forces' website and at call-up locations.
+Application forms and additional information are provided by regional offices and the Defence Forces' website.
+Application can also be submitted online at the Defence Forces' E-Service.